Forensic Geotechnical Engineering and Expert Witness Services

 Established in 1910 — ALSA is the Alberta Land Surveyors' Association under the Land Surveyors Act.

 APEGA and ALSA are legislated professional associations that license individuals and companies that want to practice engineering and geoscience or land surveying in Alberta, respectively.
 Applicants and companies that meet the standards for ethical, professional, and technical competency earn the right to practice and use reserved titles and designations in these professional fields.
 Alpha Adroit uses various surveying and geomatics companies for different applications.
-Alpha Adroit is a registered professional engineering organization with APEGA (Association of Professional Engineers and Geoscientists of Alberta), EGBC (Engineers and Geoscientists BC), and APEGS (Association of Professional Engineers and Geoscientists of Saskatchewan).
+Alpha Adroit is a registered professional engineering organization with APEGA (Association of Professional Engineers and Geoscientists of Alberta), EGBC (Engineers and Geoscientists BC), APEGS (Association of Professional Engineers and Geoscientists of Saskatchewan), NAPEG (Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists), and EngGeoMB (Engineers Geoscientists Manitoba).
+EGBC regulates the practices of engineering and geoscience in British Columbia on behalf of the Government of British Columbia under the Professional Governance Act (PGA).

-We provide our forensic geotechnical engineering services throughout Alberta, British Columbia, Saskatchewan, and Northwest Territories.
+We provide our forensic geotechnical engineering services throughout Canada, with major service centers in Alberta, British Columbia, Saskatchewan, Northwest Territories, Nunavut, and Yukon.
 We also offer services in international locations directed through our headquarters office in Edmonton, Alberta.
 Major cities include Edmonton, Calgary, Red Deer, Fort McMurray (AB — Alberta), Vancouver (BC— British Columbia), and Saskatoon (SK— Saskatchewan).

 Call us Toll-Free: 1-844-4-ADROIT (1-844-423-7648) or contact us here.